 Alon Rizkan, a medic with Israel's Magen David Adom rescue service, described a "very difficult call" when he arrived at the scene in Elad, an ultra-Orthodox town near Tel Aviv.
 He said he identified three dead people at various locations.
 At least four others who were wounded, two seriously.

 Israeli media quoted police as saying they were searching for two assailants, and just before midnight, police said they were still searching for the attackers.
 They called on the public to avoid the area, and urged people to report suspicious vehicles or people.

 Israel marked its Independence Day on Thursday, a festive national holiday in which people typically hold barbecues and attend air shows.

-Defence Minister Benny Gantz extended a closure on the West Bank, imposed ahead of the holiday to prevent Palestinians from entering Israel, to remain in effect until Sunday.
+Defence Minister Benny Gantz ordered a closure on the West Bank, imposed ahead of the holiday and preventing Palestinians from entering Israel, to remain in effect until Sunday.

-Palestinian President Mahmoud Abbas, whose government administers autonomous zones in the Israeli-occupied West Bank and co-operates with Israel on security, also condemned the attack.
+Palestinian President Mahmoud Abbas, whose government administers autonomous zones in the Israeli-occupied West Bank, condemned the attack.

 "The killing of Palestinian and Israeli civilians leads only to more deterioration at a time when all of us try to achieve stability and prevent escalation," the official Wafa news agency quoted him as saying.

 The Palestinian militant group Hamas, which rules the Gaza Strip, praised the attack and linked it to violence at the Jerusalem holy site.

 "The storming of Al-Aqsa Mosque can't go unpunished," Hamas spokesperson Hazem Qassem said.
 "The heroic operation in Tel Aviv is a practical translation of what the resistance had warned against."